-Only a few short years ago, Virginia was a red state where a marijuana offense could get you sent to the penitentiary.
-Under Democratic leadership, the legislature passed a decrim bill this year, which Governor Ralph Northam signed.
-Now the governor wants to take matters a big step further.
+Just a few short years ago, the Commonwealth was a red state where a marijuana offense could get you sent to the penitentiary for years.
+But, in 2020, the legislature passed a decrim bill, which the Governor signed.

 “It’s time to legalize marijuana in Virginia.
 Our Commonwealth has an opportunity to be the first state in the South to take this step, and we will lead with a focus on equity, public health and public safety.
 I look forward to working with the General Assembly to get this right.”